Language: EN

 }

-In this example, the class Parrot defines a new version of MakeSound using new, instead of override.
-This means that the method of Parrot is only present when the object is accessed directly as type Parrot.
+In this example, the Parrot class defines a new version of MakeSound using new, instead of override.
+This makes the Parrot method present only when the object is accessed directly as type Parrot.

 Although new is less common than override, it can be a good choice if you want to provide an alternative behavior without changing the structure of the base class hierarchy.